DegenJoker/degenxdocs/docs/020-degenx-ecosystem/040-Products/Liquidity_Backing/010-liquidity-backing.md

 ---
 title: Liquidity Backing
-description: DegenX has introduced a pioneering Liquidity Backing feature, setting a foundational value for the DGNX token by establishing a growing pool of assets.
-Learn more about Liquidity Backing today!
+description: DEGENX has introduced a pioneering Liquidity Backing feature, setting a foundational value for the DGNX token by establishing a growing pool of assets.
+Learn more about Liquidity Backing today.
 id: liquidity_backing
 sidebar_position: 10
 ---